 Week Three: Rainbow Week

 A few years back, the phrase “sweet potato pie” would’ve made me pull a face and retch theatrically.
-I became a sweet potato fan in my early to mid twenties, after side-eying them dubiously for much of my life.
-(That ol’ sweet-when-it-should-be-savory distaste again.)
-But after going vegan and encouraging myself to try foods I thought I didn’t care for, I found that with the proper preparation, even previously off-limits ingredients like squash and sweet potatoes could be quite enjoyable.
+I became a sweet potato fan in my mid-twenties after side-eying them dubiously for much of my life.
+(That ol’ sweet-when-it-should-be-savory distaste again!)
+But after going vegan and encouraging myself to try foods I thought I didn’t care for, I found that with the proper preparation, even previously off-limits ingredients like squash and sweet potatoes could be — shocker — quite enjoyable.

 So today I’m bringing a beautiful toasty orange color into rainbow week with a creamy sweet potato pie ensconced in a nutty pecan crust.
 Sweetened by dates and maple syrup, this pie elevates the humble sweet potato to Thanksgiving dessert status.
 If time isn’t on your side or you’ve got someone with a nut allergy at the table, feel free to substitute your favorite regular ol’ pie crust.
-(And pardon my cake tin in the photos below — I don’t have a “real” pie pan!)
+(And pardon my cake tin in the photos below — I didn’t have a “real” pie pan when I first developed this recipe!)

 This pie comes together surprisingly easily after you’ve measured out the ingredients and pitted the dates.
 You actually won’t need any mixing bowls: the crust ingredients are whizzed up in the food processor, while the pie filling gets combined right in your blender.
 The hardest part is probably waiting for it to cool!
 But make sure you do; you want it to solidify so it cuts well and doesn’t melt onto your plate.